The Americas at Oxford

 Regular public-facing events bring authors, academics and readers into conversation.
 Speakers in recent years have included the James Tait Black Prize Winner Benjamin Markovits, Costa Prize Winner Andrea Wulf, n+1 magazine editor Mark Greif, and the acclaimed poet and writer Eileen Myles.

 We also regularly hold book launches for our RAI Fellows and other Americanists, featuring discussion of the book by an expert panel.
-Watch some of our past book launches here.

 American Politics

 The study of American politics and government at Oxford has a distinguished heritage.
 Herbert Nicholas, the first Rhodes Professor of American History, was a sophisticated observer of post-war American politics.
-Other leading scholars of the subject have included Philip Williams, whose research focused on American parties and elections and a presence in the APSA; Byron Shafer, the first holder of the Andrew Mellon Chair of American Government and author of numerous path-breaking studies of American partisan and electoral orders; Alan Ware, the scholar of US parties and party systems; Nigel Bowles, a scholar of US presidential power; and Gillian Peele, the scholar of the American Right and conservatism.Â
+Other leading scholars of the subject have included Philip Williams, whose research focused on American parties and elections and a presence in the APSA; Byron Shafer, the first holder of the Andrew Mellon Chair of American Government and author of numerous path-breaking studies of American partisan and electoral orders; Alan Ware, a scholar of US parties and party systems; Nigel Bowles, a scholar of US presidential power; and Gillian Peele, a scholar of the American Right and conservatism.